debsouryadatta/CourseX/STEP_BY_STEP.md

 11. Issue in `pnpm run build` due to langchain library version mismatch, solved it by adding experimental: {serverComponentsExternalPackages: [ '@langchain/core', '@langchain/groq' ]}, into the next config file
 12. Function Timeout only - 10Sec in free tier of Vercel, so had to switch to Render.com
-13. Render.com next auth error -> Fixed by adding `trustHost: true` in the nextauth config and also adding a lot of domains in the cloud.console.google.com
+13. Render.com next auth error -> Fixed by adding `trustHost: true` in the nextauth config and also adding forcedBaseUrl in the redirect of the nextauth config